-CELTIC-NEXT has prepared this Handbook as a general guideline and tool to assist projects and participants in preparing proposals and for successfully running projects.
 The Handbook should be regarded as a living document.
 Described processes may be improved; new processes may be added if it turns out that this would be useful for the project definition and management.
 Only few processes are mandatory and have to be followed by the project participants.
-However, most of the described processes should be regarded more as recommendations and suggestions for good practise.
+However, most of the described processes should be regarded more as recommendations and suggestions for good practise and leading.

-The purpose of the CELTIC-NEXT Handbook is to provide information about established processes related to the
+The purpose of the CELTIC-NEXT Project Management Guide is to provide help and information about established processes related to: